P.1

 consequence of the First World War, the Cold War of the Second.
 And as stated

-recently was a product of security concerns, Stalin’s character and mishaps in diplomacy.
+recently was a product of security concerns, Stalin’s character and mishaps in

-P.2 From Beginning To End of Cold War
+P.2 From Beginning To End of Cold

-Today we know that the
+Today we know that

-of a long lasting conflict between the Great Russians - the `core nation' of
+consequence of a long lasting conflict between the

-the empire - on the one hand, and the dominant ethnic groups of the other
+Great Russians - the `core nation' of the empire - on the one hand, and the

-fourteen national Soviet republics, on the other hand.
-We also know that
+other hand.
+We also know that a continuing

-a continuing tradition which emphasises Russia's
+tradition which emphasises Russia's orthodox and

-investigating in the following part.
+will investigating in the following part.

 Introduction: Gorbachev's